adambard/learnxinyminutes-docs/perl6.html.markdown

 #  with great power comes great responsibility)

 ## Meta operators !
 # Oh boy, get ready.
-Get ready, because we're dwelving deep into the rabbit's hole, and you probably won't want
+Get ready, because we're dwelving deep into the rabbit's hole,
-#  to go back to other languages after reading that (I'm sure you don't want to already at that point).
+#  and you probably won't want to go back to other languages after reading that.
+#  (I'm guessing you don't want to already at that point).

 # - Reduce meta-operator